TheBIMsider/GHT/README.md

 A simple, web-based golf handicap calculator that helps golfers track their rounds and calculate their USGA Handicap Index.
 Built with vanilla HTML, CSS, and JavaScript, designed to be hosted on GitHub Pages with data storage via Google Sheets.

+## 🤖 AI-Powered Development

+This project was created as a "vibe coding" session using **Claude Sonnet 4** AI assistance, with human guidance and golf expertise provided by **Carl Storms** aka ["The BIMsider"](https://github.com/thebimssider).
+Carl's unfortunately high golf scores serve as realistic test data throughout the examples! 🏌️‍♂️⛳

+*A collaboration between human creativity and AI efficiency - proving that even bad golfers can build good apps.*

 ## ✨ Features

 - **Official USGA Handicap Calculation** - Follows current USGA rules for handicap index calculation